This article has been updated to include action from the Maryland Congressional Delegation.

 MARYLAND - An internal survey by the Maryland Farm Bureau found that a late-season frost on April 20 devastated Maryland’s specialty crop industry, with nearly 90 growers reporting an average estimated production loss of 67.5 percent.
+The entire Maryland Congressional Delegation is supporting farmers in calling for the Trump Administration to supply relief.

 The self-reported survey data covered more than 320 acres of production land and showed many farms in the hardest-hit counties suffered losses of 90 percent or more.